frcteam195/template_node/README.md

-# template_node
+# Template Node
-Template ROS node that can be easily modified into a full-fledged CyberKnights ROS node.
+This template ROS node is designed as a starting point for creating a standard ROS node.